 - Completion of 63 semester hours with a minimum 2.5 cumulative grade point average.
-Included are 21 hours of core curriculum, a 33-hour Systematic Theology concentration, and nine hours of general elective credit. - A minimum of 32 semester hours must be achieved at Grand Rapids Theological Seminary by transfer students. - 3.
-Advanced standing credit is limited to 1/6 of the degree program requirements (10 hours). - 4.
-Credits achieved on-line and/or by distance education are limited to a maximum of five courses within the degree program. - 5.
+Included are 21 hours of core curriculum, a 33-hour Systematic Theology concentration, and nine hours of general elective credit. - 2.
+A minimum of 32 semester hours must be achieved at Grand Rapids Theological Seminary by transfer students. - 3.
+Advanced standing credit is limited to 1⁄4 of the degree program requirements (16 hours). - 4.
+Credits achieved online and/or by distance education are limited to a maximum of eight courses (24 hours) within the degree program. - 5.
 Evidence of personal commitment to Jesus Christ and a life pattern of moral character and conduct. - 6.
-Completion of all assessments. - 7.
-Participation in entrance, mid-point and exit assessments. - 8.
-Submission of all student learning portfolio requirements. - 9.
-Successful completion of the program thesis when applicable. - 10.
-The meeting of all financial obligations. - 11.
-Five years from matriculation are permitted to complete all degree requirements. - 12.
-Participation in commencement. - 13.
+Completion of all assessments, including entrance, mid-point and exit assessments. - 7.
+Successful completion of the program thesis when applicable. - 8.
+The meeting of all financial obligations. - 9.
+Five years from matriculation are permitted to complete all degree requirements. - 10.
+Participation in commencement. - 11.
 Graduates of this degree program will be given the option to receive their diploma from Grand Rapids Theological Seminary or Cornerstone University.